emdobrin/aepsdk-edge-ios/Documentation/Overview/validation.md

-# Enable validation workflows with Adobe Experience Platform Assurance
+# Enable validation workflows for Edge with Adobe Experience Platform Assurance

 Assurance (also known as Project Griffon) is a new, innovative product from Adobe to help you inspect, proof, simulate, and validate data collection and experiences for your mobile application.